jrwats/bughouse.app/README.md

 1. FICS login
 2. bughouse.app user login

 We should enable bughouse.app user's to login to FICS as guests and still have "rated" games when playing games all populated with *either* rated identiies on FICS (they're logged in) *or* all bughouse.app-backed FICS players.
-That means keeping track of our currently logged in user's guest handles if they'r eusing one.
+That means keeping track of our currently logged in user's guest handles if they're using one.
 If so, we can deduce our own Glicko updates after the game is finished.